theyingster/Snakes-and-Steaks/README.md

 Have fun!

+Note:
-Note: The game currently has bugs from merge conflicts
+1. The game currently has bugs from merge conflicts
+2. Original code stored on Gitlab on https://gitlab.com/snakes-and-steaks/snake